-The Religion and the Human Sciences workshop is a University-wide forum for scholars of the humanities and social sciences to discuss religion.
-Our faculty advisors are Alireza Doostdar, Assistant Professor of Islamic Studies and Anthropology of Religion, Christian K. Wedemeyer, Associate Professor of the History of Religions, Angie Heo, Assistant Professor of Anthropology and Sociology of Religion, and Paul Copp, Associate Professor in Chinese Religion and Thought.
+The Religion and the Human Sciences workshop is a University-wide forum for scholars of the humanities and social sciences to discuss questions of religion and its conceptual and empirical implications for the study of social life.
+Our faculty advisors are Angie Heo, Assistant Professor of Anthropology and Sociology of Religion, and Paul Copp, Associate Professor in Chinese Religion and Thought.

 If you would like to subscribe to our email list, follow this link.

-For further information about attending or presenting at the Religion and the Human Sciences workshop, feel free to reach out to our student coordinator:
+For further information about attending or presenting at the Religion and the Human Sciences workshop, feel free to reach out to our student coordinators:

 Nick Lorenz: firstname.lastname@example.org